For a limited time only, our gold standard in sound is available in Limited Edition Pearl Gold colour.

 Digital radio offers exceptional quality sound and a range of exciting features to enhance your listening experience including.

 Pictured in Titanium Silver.
-Also available in Graphite Grey.
+Also available in Graphite Grey and Limited Edition Pearl Gold.

 Pictured in Platnium White.